BioGeoMacro/GIFT/README.md

 # :scroll: Vignettes

-We wrote several vignettes that will help you using the **GIFT R package**.
-So far, three vignettes are available: <br>
+We have written several vignettes to help you use the **GIFT R package**.
+Three vignettes are available: <br>

 - **[Main
   tutorial](https://biogeomacro.github.io/GIFT/articles/GIFT.html)**